Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/04_DEPLOYMENT/URL_SHORTENER_DEPLOYMENT.md

 - The HTML uses your existing API URLs (`auth.idling.app` and `s.idling.app`)
 - Token persistence works via localStorage

----

 ## Troubleshooting

 If the page doesn't load:
 1. Check that the worker deployed successfully: `wrangler tail`
-2. Verify the route is configured: Cloudflare Dashboard → Workers → strixun-url-shortener → Routes
+2. Verify the route is configured: Cloudflare Dashboard -> Workers -> strixun-url-shortener -> Routes
 3. Check browser console for any JavaScript errors

----

-**Last Updated**: 2025-12-29